-To celebrate the 70th Anniversary, Essex Cultural Diversity Project, Basildon Council and the Foundation for Essex Arts have partnered with local artist Lu Williams, who will be hosting zine workshops across Basildon, working collectively with artists and the public through writing, collage and drawing.
-Each workshop will focus on recalling participants' memories of the new town, culture, society, architecture, public sculptures across Basildon, as well as their own personal experiences, journeys and daily life.
+To celebrate the 70th Anniversary, Essex Cultural Diversity Project, Basildon Council and the Foundation for Essex Arts have partnered with local artist Lu Williams, who will be hosting zine workshops across Basildon throughout 2019.

-Zine workshops are free to attend and suitable for all ages and abilities, just turn up with your old photos of Basildon and some creativity!
-Upcoming workshops as follows:
+Zine workshops are free to attend and suitable for all ages and abilities, just turn up with your old photos of Basildon, your memories and some creativity!
+All materials provided .

 If you would like to request a Zine Workshop for your group/organisation, we will welcome all requests by email firstname.lastname@example.org.